Aliveandfighting1/Index.html/Certify_Your_Existence.md

 ## The Outdoor Mandate

 Train in something that roots you to the real world.
-A hiking class, fishing, primitive fire-starting, rappelling, rafting, map-reading—**the woods and wild remind us we're alive** in a world trying to make us passive, soft, disconnected.
-Don’t do it for a job. **Do it because it reanimates your human instincts.**
+Scuba and/or Skydiving, primitive fire-starting, rappelling, rafting, map-reading—**nature and the wild remind us we're alive if approached skillfully** in a world trying to make us passive, soft, disconnected.
+Don’t do it for a job. **Do it because it reanimates your human instincts.** Find soemthing useful that you'd continue to do more of.
+Be unlike the mundane and media-moulded friends/family sitting around speaking of doing things.
+Actually do something!

 > *“Rare is the one who trains even when there’s no battle on the calendar.”*